-Current risk exposures are assessed and aggregated in accordance with the requirements of the Standard Formula for the calculation of the regulatory Solvency Capital Requirement ('SCR') defined by the Solvency II directive and its implementing measures, plus an internal provision covering the risks associated with the final cost of settlement of contracts previously sold mainly in Germany, Austria and Italy (also referred to as "German Litigation" or "Mulberry Provision" in some sections of this report).
+SWE's current risk exposures are assessed and aggregated in accordance

+- with the requirements of the Standard Formula for the calculation of the regulatory Solvency Capital Requirement ('SCR') defined by the Solvency II directive and its implementing measures. - plus an internal provision covering the risks associated with the final cost of settlement of contracts previously sold mainly in Germany, Austria and Italy (also referred to as "Litigation risk" in some sections of this report).

 A key component of SWE's Risk Appetite is the requirement to hold a Capital Buffer in excess of the SCR.
-Currently, SWE's Capital Buffer is aligned to the percentage of SCR calculated by SWG to withstand a 1-in-10 year event for its entire insurance business.
+SWE's Capital Buffer is set so as to withstand a 1-in-10 year event for the entire insurance business of the company.